 Of course, there is always two sides to every coin.
-Let’s start with the bad side - the ugly side of conventional farming methods used by corporate farmers that result in the shipping of foods long distances to major grocery stores.
-Big farm operations require energy at many points - petrochemicals and energy are used to produce pesticides and fertilizers for use growing feed crops (animals eat 50% of all food crops grown worldwide, read more about meat consumption), fossil fuels are used to run huge machine equipment, and energy is used to transport food (produce and livestock) from the farm to packers and then distributors.
-It all addes up, resulting in many eco problems:
+Let’s start with the bad side – the ugly side of conventional farming methods used by corporate farmers that result in the shipping of foods long distances to major grocery stores.
+Big farm operations require energy at many points – petrochemicals and energy are used to produce pesticides and fertilizers for use in growing feed crops (animals eat 36% of all food crops grown worldwide), fossil fuels are used to run huge machine equipment, and energy is used to transport food (produce and livestock) from the farm to packers and then distributors.
+It all adds up, resulting in many eco problems:

-- Long distance travel: The average bundle of spinach, head of lettuce, and bunch of carrots travels over 1,800 miles to get to a consumer’s table when local versions of this produce may be as close as 10 miles.
+- Long distance travel: The average bundle of spinach, head of lettuce, and bunch of carrots in the United States travels over 1,500 miles to get to a consumer’s table when local versions of this produce may be as close as 10 miles.

-- Greenhouse gas emissions: A study in Iowa concluded that locally producing just 10% more of the produce consumed would decrease greenhouse gas emissions between 6.7 and 7.9 million pounds.
+- Greenhouse gas emissions: A study in Iowa concluded that locally producing just 10% more of the produce consumed would decrease carbon dioxide emissions between 6.7 and 7.9 million pounds.